AlexDieterr/Keystroke-Dynamics/README.md

 - Long term changes in typing behavior were not analyzed

 ## Ethical Note
-Keystroke dynamics can be used as a behavioral biometric, which raises privacy concerns if applied without a user’s knowledge or consent.
+Keystroke dynamics can be used as a behavioral biometric, which could raise privacy concerns if applied without a user’s knowledge or consent.